Visine: Ingestion

 Oral ingestion of Visine warrants immediate medical attention or a call to a poison control center.

+The film Wedding Crashers misrepresents the effects of Visine consumption which can be lethal.

 Criminal use

 There have been multiple high-profile murder cases that have been alleged to utilize Visine's active ingredient tetrahydrozoline hydrochloride as a poison.
 In 2018, a South Carolina nurse was accused of killing her husband by adding Visine to his drinks over a period of three days.
 In 2019, a North Carolina paramedic was similarly accused of murdering his wife, with Visine misuse asserted as the probable cause.

-Popular culture

-In the film Wedding Crashers, the character Sack Lodge, portrayed by Bradley Cooper, is drugged with Visine eye drops, and is depicted as having severe gastrointestinal upset afterwards.
-The character John Beckwith, portrayed by Owen Wilson, uses Visine several times over the course of the film to feign crying.
-The movie gained notoriety for misrepresenting the effects of Visine consumption, which in actuality can be lethal.

-The urban legend about Visine inducing severe diarrhea is perpetuated in the film I Hope They Serve Beer in Hell.
-In the movie, the main character Tucker Max, portrayed by Matt Czuchry, offends two women at a bar, prompting one of the women to squirt Visine into his beer bottle without his knowledge.
-After consuming the drugged liquid, Tucker, and another character, are then depicted as having severe diarrhea.

-In Season 4, Episode 3 of Orange Is the New Black, an inmate poisons a fellow inmate using Visine, and the poisoned inmate is depicted as experiencing severe diarrhea shortly after.

-In Season 3, Episode 19 of Glee, a punch bowl is implied to be spiked with Visine by the character Sue Sylvester, portrayed by Jane Lynch.